BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 thou shalt spread abroad to the west, and to the east, and to the north, and to the
 south: and in thee and in thy seed shall all the families of the earth be blessed.

+28:15 And, behold, I am with thee, and will keep thee in all places whither thou goest, and will bring thee again into this land; for I will not leave thee, until I have done that which I have spoken to thee of.